madrury/mtg-draftbot/README.md

 ### Constructing Draft Archetype Weights

 The card weights per-archetype are stored in a `json` file which is loaded at draft time.
-This data is stored as a nested dictionary, with the keys in the inner dictonary archetype names.
+This data is stored as a nested dictionary, with the keys in the inner dictionary archetype names.

 ```
 {